LauYeeYu/homepage/content/blog/git-basic-usage-en.md

 [gitignore-doc]: https://git-scm.com/docs/gitignore

 GitHub provides several templates for the `.gitignore` file.
 You can use these templates (rename these files to `.gitignore`).
-You might probably merge several templates to create a `.gitignore` file that fits your project.
+You can merge several templates to create a `.gitignore` file that fits your project.
 The templates can be found at the
 [GitHub gitignore repository][github-gitignore].

 [github-gitignore]: https://github.com/github/gitignore/